bennylope/zappa-django-guide/docs/walk_database.md

 ## Create your RDS Database

 We'll just focus on the RDS case for this walkthough.
-In fact we'll go through the walkthough using PostGreSQL.
+In fact we'll go through the walkthough using PostgreSQL.

 So zip on over to [Creating an RDS Database](aws_database.md) and set up one.
 You should record some key information we'll need here: